Empowering Neighbors

 "Gardening is the art that uses flowers and plants as paint, and the soil and sky as canvas." -Elizabeth Murray

-A wholistic approach to cultivating young gardeners in which the seed/seedling goes from the earth, to the harvest, to the kitchen to be cooked, and the table to become the meal celebrated together.
+A a third part of our wholistic approach to cultivating young gardeners in which the seed/seedling goes from the earth, to the harvest, to the kitchen to be cooked, and the table to become the meal celebrated together.

-Students will be provided with their own raised bed, along with seeds/seedlings in our Kaleidoscope Community Garden.
+Students will be provided with their own take home gardening planters, along with planting, nurturing, and harvesting seeds/seedlings in our Kaleidoscope Community Garden.
 Our young gardeners will plant and tend vegetables and herbs that they will harvest and use in the recipes that we prepare/cook together to create a meal-and then eat together.

 Our focus each Wednesday will be a blend of gardening and cooking.
 Our young gardeners will learn about planting, caring for a garden, nutrition, herbs and flavors, proper cutting of vegetables and kitchen safety, measurement in the kitchen, how to take a recipe and make substitutions to make it healthier, hands-on cooking and preparing a meal or snack, working together, and so much more!